JasP19/jasp/README.md

 - Run `npm start` to start the development server.
 - Point your browser to `localhost:8080`
 - Run `npm run build` to build the project for deployment.
+- Run `firebase serve --only hosting` to test locally
+- Run `firebase deploy` to deploy